microsoft/nni/docs/source/tutorials/pruning_quick_start_mnist.rst

 .. code-block:: default

-    # need to unwrap the model, if the model is wrapped before speed up
+    # need to unwrap the model, if the model is wrapped before speedup
     pruner._unwrap_model()

-    # speed up the model
+    # speedup the model
     from nni.compression.pytorch.speedup import ModelSpeedup

     ModelSpeedup(model, torch.rand(3, 1, 28, 28).to(device), masks).speedup_model()